 III.
 Resolving the PermissionError

-as the owner of the config file, preventing my regular user from writing to it.
+The final hurdle was a PermissionError when sgpt tried to run.
+This happened because sudo nano had set root as the owner of the config file, preventing my regular user from writing to it.

 - Change the ownership of the config file and its directory back to your user (

-in my case):
+USERin my case):

 sudo chown USER:USER /home/USER/.config/shell_gpt/.sgptrc